McCarthy elected House speaker in rowdy post-midnight vote

 At the afternoon speaker's vote, a number of Republicans tiring of the spectacle temporarily walked out when one of McCarthy's most ardent challengers Gaetz railed against the GOP leader.

-Contours of a deal with conservative holdouts who have been blocking McCarthy's rise had emerged after three dismal days and 11 failed votes in an intraparty standoff unseen in modern times.
+Contours of a deal with conservative holdouts who have been blocking McCarthy's rise had emerged the night before after three dismal days and 11 failed votes in an intraparty standoff unseen in modern times.

 One significant former holdout, Republican Scott Perry, chairman of the conservative Freedom Caucus who had been a leader of Trump's efforts to challenge the 2020 election, tweeted after his switched vote for McCarthy: “We're at a turning point.”